Robert B. Spencer: Ban from entering the UK

-The ban was criticized by Douglas Murray.
+The ban was criticized by author Douglas Murray.
 He has stated his belief that because Islamic supremacist hate preachers were and are still allowed to enter the UK, and because what Geller and Spencer say is much less objectionable than the views and statements of extremist Muslim clerics such as Muhammad al-Arefe (who was allowed to enter the UK shortly before Spencer and Geller were banned), the ban is unjust.
+Spencer responded to the ban by stating that the UK had become a "de facto Islamic state".

-The government of Pakistan banned Spencer's book, The Truth About Muhammad, in 2016, citing "objectionable material" as the cause.
-Onward Muslim Soldiers was banned in Malaysia in 2007.
+The government of Pakistan previously banned Spencer's book, The Truth About Muhammad, in 2007, citing "objectionable material" as the cause.
+His book Onward Muslim Soldiers was banned in Malaysia the same year.

+Speaking engagements

-On April 13, 2017, Spencer spoke at Truman State University despite protests and a petition against him.
-He was invited by the Young America's Foundation.
-On May 1, 2017, Spencer spoke at the University of Buffalo.
-There he was shouted down and heckled.
-On May 3, 2017, Spencer spoke at Gettysburg College; 375 alumni urged the college president Janet Morgan Riggs to cancel the speech, but the event went on as planned.
+Spencer spoke at Truman State University in April 2017 despite protests and a petition against him, having been invited by the Young America's Foundation.
+He spoke at the University of Buffalo in May the same year, where he was shouted down and heckled.
+He also spoke at Gettysburg College two days later; 375 alumni urged the college president Janet Morgan Riggs to cancel the speech, but the event went on as planned.
 Spencer said, "There is one kind of diversity that is not valued generally in an academic setting and that is intellectual diversity."
-On November 14, 2017, Spencer spoke at Stanford University.
-Many students walked out during the event.
+Spencer spoke at Stanford University in November 2017, during which a group of students walked out.

-Spencer has claimed that "a young Icelandic Leftist" poisoned him in 2017 in Reykjavik, Iceland.
+Spencer has said that "a young Icelandic Leftist" poisoned him in 2017 in Reykjavik, Iceland, after a speaking event where he warned Icelanders of the dangers of "the impact of Islam" on Icelandic society.
+A medical report indicated he had been given MDMA and amphetamines.

+Spencer became a senior fellow of Frank Gaffney's Center for Security Policy in 2020, after years of consultations with the group.
+He is also a frequent guest on Gaffney's Secure Freedom Radio and Securing America TV.